port-labs/port-docs/docs/quickstart.md

 This tutorial will include complete examples to interact with Port's API, but for more examples you can visit the [API section](./tutorials/blueprint-basics.md#from-the-api) in [Blueprint basics](./tutorials/blueprint-basics.md).

+Port also has a [GitHub app](./integrations/github/app/app.md) and a [Terraform provider](./integrations/terraform.md) you can use to ingest data and interact with Port's components.

 For readability, snippets to copy and paste and examples will be inside collapsed boxes:

 <details>